RyoOkano21/kCentresDIstributionalClustering/README.md

 The repository includes the following files.
 - `HelperFunctions.cpp`: Helper functions used in `CPCAFunctions.R`
-- `CPCAFunctions.R`: Functions for implenetations of convex PCA.
-An algorithm developed by [1] is used for solving convex PCA problems
+- `CPCAFunctions.R`: Functions for implenetations of convex PCA
 - `GPCAFunctions.R`: Functions for implenetations of geodesic PCA in the Wasserstein space
 - `kCDC.R`: Functions for implementaitons of the proposed method
 - `ClusteringFunctions.R`: Functions for implementations of some existing clustering methods
 - `Simulation.R`: Example of applying the proposed and some existing clustering methods to a simulated data
 - `RealDataAnalysis.R`: Example of applying the proposed and some existing clustering methods to a real data
 - `PopulationData.RData`: Population dataset used in `RealDataAnalysis.R`

+For solving convex PCA problems, we use an algorithm developed by [1].

 # References
 [1] Campbell, S. and T.-K. L. Wang (2022).
 Effifient Convex PCA with application to Wasserstein geodesic PCA and ranked data. _arXiv preprint arXiv:2211.02990_.